John I. Howe House: Description

 The John I. Howe House is located north of the commercial downtown of Derby, on the east side of Caroline Street north of 5th Street.
 It is a 2 1/2-story masonry structure, built with loadbearing granite walls.
 It has a cruciform plan, with a main block covered by a gabled roof oriented north–south, and gabled projections at the centers of the eastern and western facades.
 The house is an outstanding example of Greek Revival architecture implemented in masonry.
-Gable ends are finished in wood, and are fully pedimented.
+Gable ends are finished in wood, and are pedimented.
 Windows are set in rectangular openings with granite sills and lintels.
 A two-story porch, a recreation of the original based on photographs, occupies the front right corner.

 History

-John Ireland Howe was a native of Ridgefield, who developed machinery for manufacturing straight metal pins, a process that had previously been done by hand.
-Originally based un upstate New York, Howe moved the business to Derby in 1838.
+John Ireland Howe was a native of Ridgefield, who developed machinery for the manufacturing of straight metal pins, a process that had previously been done by hand.
+Originally based in upstate New York, Howe moved the business to Derby in 1838.
 Howe is revered as one of Connecticut's foremost nineteenth-century inventors.

 In 1989 the owners, the Derby Historical Society, had plans for major rehabilitation of the house so that it could be used as a museum of industry.
 In 2016, the Derby Historical Society still owned the home, was planning for a third round of renovation, and hoped for it to become the Lower Naugatuck Valley Industrial Heritage Center, a museum to be open to the public.
 It has been hoped that one of Howe's pin-making machines, on display at the Smithsonian Institution in Washington, D.C., could be returned to Derby for permanent display at the museum.